kajoshua/kajoshua.github.io/_posts/2025-11-27-Cognition-Tips-Tricks-Hot_takes.md

 * Ask LLMs questions like you're asking for mentor feedback:
   * Given what you know about me, who am I?
 What are my character traits?
 What are my strengths and weaknesses?
 What is one piece of advice that someone 10 years ahead of me on this path would want me to know?
 What should I focus more or less on?
 What am I likely to encounter in the next 5-10 years that I'll either succeed or struggle with?
   * Ask questions from the third person: What would X think if I said Y?
 What does X likely think about Y given context Z?
+  * Don't ask "is X good" because it'll provide you evidence aligned with your own confirmation bias.
+Instead, ask "by what process should I decide whether this is good or not?"
+* Consult your advisors, mentors, and stakeholders during your decision-making process, not just after it's concluded.
+These people shouldn't be surprised that you're leaning a certain direction.
+Signal your intent in opportunities before you're ready to jump the gun.
+* When someone's talking and you form preconceptions about what you want to say next, catch yourself -- write down your thoughts perhaps -- but actually pay attention to the ideas offered by the other person.
+Your friend is more important than the topic itself.

 ## Concentration and Personal Productivity